How Are Perpetual Options Priced? In this article, we'll dive into a few ways of pricing a perpetual options contract.

-Risks with Perpetual Options Learn about the main risks with perpetual options and how they compare with perpetual futures.
+Risks With Perpetual Options Learn about the main risks with perpetual options and how they compare with perpetual futures.

 Perpetual Options vs. Perpetual Futures Perpetual options work exactly like perpetual futures - except for one key difference: They have a strike price.
 If you're already trading perpetual futures, you'll have no problems getting accustomed to perpetual options as well.
 If you haven't traded perpetual futures before, it might